 Those of you who read our company blog are familiar with RPA as it is a technology highly promoted by Xcelacore.
 RPA is all about automating repetitive tasks traditionally performed by humans.
 Often this means using the same interface that humans do.
 For instance, you may associate an action such as logging onto an authenticated website as something only a human can do, but think again.
 An RPA software robot can do it too and never type in an incorrect password.
 It also never takes a break or sleeps so it can work 24/7.
 It also costs a fraction of what humans cost.
 What can they do once they are logged on?
 Just about anything including copy and paste data, move folders, retrieve log files and scrape browsers.
 In other words, they do tedious sorts of things so that your creative human workers can then focus on utilizing the data accessed, created and analyzed by these software robots.
 RPA is not about replacing human capital; it is about expanding the utilization of human potential.

-If you not yet familiar with this technology, you need to.
+If you not yet familiar with this technology trend, you need to.
 Gartner identifies Hyper Automation as the #1 technology trend of 2020.
 Think of packaged software, AI, machine learning and RPA as all subsets of hyper-automation.
 Gartner defines hyper-automation as a combination of these and other automation tools to deliver work.
 While no single one of these included technologies can replace human capability by itself, the synergy of all of them working collectively will take automation to the next level.
 Eventually, this will mean taking over the complete decision process, involving itself in not only the data collection and analytical processes, but sharing the discovered insights across the organization.
 Think of this technology as the coming age of human enhancement.

 Happy New Year from Xcelacore

 We hope that 2020 proves a year of expanded opportunity for you and that we at Xcelacore can help you achieve your objectives for the coming year.
-Xcelacore continues to be at the forefront of leading technology solutions and we will always strive to incorporate new technologies that we think can add real value to our clients.
+Xcelacore continues to be at the forefront of leading technology trends and solutions and we will always strive to incorporate new technologies that we think can add real value to our clients.
 Let us help show you the doorway to endless possibilities in 2020.
 Happy New Year.